 Students will comply with background screening standards (FAC 69A-37.036) within clinical agencies for student training.
-In addition, students will be certified drug free by urinalysis.
+In addition, students will be certified drug free by urinalysis and tobacco free by sworn affidavit (FAC 69A-37.062 (2) (a)).

 In order to meet clinical agency requirements where student training will take place, all students in the Public Service Training Center must now meet state and federal regulations as described by Florida Statutes S.400.211 and 401.
 An in-depth background screen is required.
-In addition, Firefighter/EMT students must establish that they are drug free by voluntarily submitting to drug screening analysis; and show proof of immunity of communicable diseases of childhood.
+In addition, Firefighter/EMT students must establish that they are drug free by voluntarily submitting to drug screening analysis; tobacco free by sworn affidavit; and show proof of immunity of communicable diseases of childhood.